alexxu1992/PixelByPixel/README.md

-# Create the algorithm of broken glass
+# Create the algorithm to generate the process of glass breaking

 Using the Processing as the run time environment